-Originally conceived for the Unfolding Pavilion call for installations, the piece of furniture that we displayed during the Biennale is a sort of prototype of an autonomous design object that could be produced serially.
+Initially conceived for the Unfolding Pavilion call for installations, the piece of furniture displayed during the Biennale is a prototype of an autonomous design object that could be assembled serially.

 Gino, as we named it as a tribute to Gino Valle, is a piece of furniture made of coloured medium density fibreboards.

-It has two sides, with different features: one side is a proper shelf, that can host objects of different size and type (books, dvd, kitchen stuffs), the other side is a dolls’ house.
-It is composed by vertical and horizontal elements, some of which can be moved in different positions, changing the appearance of the piece of furniture.
-Gino’s original version has three colours: ocher, grey and violet.
-The partitions of the shelf are grey, the dolls’ house structure is violet while the vertical panel dividing the two parts is ocher.
-Thanks to its manifold concept, Gino can be placed in each room of the house: it can be a bookshelf in the living room, a cupboard in the dining room or a dolls’ house to play or to place toys.
-It can be a free standing furniture, useful to separate different areas in a unique space.
+It has two sides, with different features: one side is a proper shelf that can host objects of different sizes and types (books, DVDs, kitchen stuff), and the other side is a doll’s house.
+It is composed of vertical and horizontal elements, some of which can be moved in different positions, changing the appearance of the piece of furniture.
+Gino’s original version has three colors: ocher, grey, and violet.
+The partitions of the shelf are grey, the dolls’ house structure is violet, while the vertical panel dividing the two parts is ocher.
+Thanks to its manifold concept, Gino can be placed in each house room: a bookshelf in the living room, a cupboard in the dining room, or a dolls’ house to play or place toys.
+It can be free-standing furniture, valuable to separate different areas in a unique space.